 Happily married couples understand that the silent contract, the one that comes with the commitment and does not need the paper, is the most important contract they ever “sign” in their life and they update this contract continuously.

 If you want to save your marriage, write on a paper the details you wish to add to your marriage contract (the real contract – the one that is signed with love and tears) and ask your partner to do the same.
-The reason I recommend writing it down is that it is much easier to refer to a written thing when things gets tough.
+I recommend writing it down because it is much easier to refer to it when things gets tough.

-When you are both done, share it with each other and negotiate until you come up with something you are both happy to accept.
-Remember, if you do not negotiate now, you will negotiate later and when you do the negotiation with lawyers around, it is going to be pure agony.
+When you are both done, share it with each other.
+Then, negotiate until you come up with something you are both happy to accept.
+Remember, if you do not negotiate now, you will negotiate later.
+When you do the negotiation with lawyers around, it is going to be pure agony.

 Every marriage requires negotiation.